Introduction to Different Types of Inverters

 1) single-phase inverter

-Generally, residential and commercial load uses single phase power.
+Generally, residential and commercial load uses single-phase power.
 The single-phase inverter is used for this type of application.
 The single-phase inverter is further divided into two parts;

 Half-Bridge Inverter Circuit

-For half cycle of 0 <t <T/2, thyristor T1 conducts.
+For the half cycle of 0 <t <T/2, thyristor T1 conducts.
 The load voltage is Vs/2 due to the upper voltage source Vs/2.

 Vo = Vs/2